nicomazz/L41-Advanced_Operating_systems/lab/2-3/notes.md

 - [x] write that pipes don't have to handle reordering or things like that, but sockets do
 - [x] Plot the performance without dtrace running in the same graph as the one with dtrace running, but dotted
 - [x] !!!
 ATTENTION: by mistake, my vm_fault graph  is the same as the trap one. it is to do again
-- [ ] Make the vm faults count and traps count graphs like squares, so they fit better.
+- [x] put the graph "bandwith_during_scheduling_recording.png", showing the dtrace effect while tracing schduling events.
+Also "bandwith_during_trap_recording.png"
+- [x] put a line in the first overall graph on each interesting point (l1 cache, l2 cache, tlb)
+- [x] graph for time in vm_fault
+- [x] measure time spent in vm faults
+- [x] check if there is difference between the data gathered by dtrace and the one form the benchmark output
+- [x] time spend in vm faults
+- [x] IPC_comparison_with_and_wno_dtrace.png in the probe effect
+- [x] update overall graph
+- [x] write that the time spent in vm faults grows exponentially
+- [x] update overall image with vertical bars
 - [ ] Put the cpu tracing of reads and writes at the right of the page
-- [ ] put the graph "bandwith_during_scheduling_recording.png", showing the dtrace effect while tracing schduling events.
-Also "bandwith_during_trap_recording.png"
-- [ ] put a line in the first overall graph on each interesting point (l1 cache, l2 cache, tlb)
-- [ ] update off_cpu_times in the report with "off_cpu_time_all.png"
-- [ ] off-time cpu: update graph in the report, and comment the point at 8K
-- [ ] update vm_fault.png with the new corrected one, and do the trials 10 times!
-- [ ] graph for time in vm_fault
-- [ ] measure time spent in vm faults
 - [ ] verify when to use vtimestamp and when to use the normal one
+- [ ] understand superpages and how they work, to write something more on the VM faults and traps section
-- [ ] check if there is difference between the data gathered by dtrace and the one form the benchmark output
+- [ ] think if to put the overall graph with the vertical lines
-- [ ] time spend in vm faults
-- [ ] update overall graph

 ### pmc things
-- [x] write what pmc are in methodology
+- [x] write what pmc are in methodologys
+- [ ] update graphs with squared ones
 - [ ] Discuss horizontal instruction count and flex point at 8KB for local (pmc_instr.png)
 - [ ] Discuss memory writes and read per instruction
 - [ ] discuss L1 cache refills (pmc_l1_refill.png)